Austin Swift: Early life

 Swift attended Pope Saint John Paul II Preparatory School in Hendersonville.
 He graduated from the University of Notre Dame in 2015, where he studied film and had roles in plays such as Dead Man's Cell Phone and Six Characters in Search of an Author.
-He transferred to Vanderbilt University but eventually transferred back to Notre Dame to complete his studies.
+Swift transferred to Vanderbilt University but eventually transferred back to Notre Dame to complete his studies.

 Career

 Swift interned at Lionsgate, where his responsibilities included making and sending out screeners.
 He made his film debut in the 2016 thriller I.T. starring Pierce Brosnan.
 Swift has also appeared in Live by Night, Megyn Kelly's political drama Embeds, sitcom Still the King, and Todd Berger's Cover Versions.
 In 2019, he starred in the indie movie Braking for Whales, originally titled Whaling, written by Tammin Sursok and her husband Sean McEwen, and in the horror thriller We Summon the Darkness, directed by Marc Meyers.